National Trails Day 2019 is a day to thank those that work to keep trails open for all to use.

 Have you ever noticed a tree that had fallen across a trail and was cut away so that hikers could pass by?
 Volunteers regularly take to the trails after storms to clear paths for hikers.
 Volunteers sign-up for trail maintenance responsibilities that involve hiking sections of trails each month to inspect, pick-up trash, and to report areas that need major work.
 And, volunteers blaze and re-blaze trails to ensure that hikers can follow footpaths.

-Six Ways to Promote Hiking and Public Trails:
+Six Ways to Promote Hiking and Trails for National Trails Day 2019

 1. Frequent your favorite trails

 I live in an area that has a variety of hiking trails within a short drive.
 Several trails are even close enough to walk to.
 I have “go-to” trails that I especially like or that I chose if I am limited on time.
 There is the 3+ mile hike at a local park that passes a nationally designated Wild and Scenic River, as well as our state’s oldest ash tree.
 Then, I could choose another 3+ miles of strenuous hiking in a gorge that offers many water features.
 Periodically, my wife will drop me off at a trailhead that is a 6+ mile hike back to our house.
 Finally, there is a 6-mile hike around a local lake that offers prime eagle viewing possibilities.